-Tennis court dimensions is important to know for players, coaches, and builders.
-If you are building a new court or renovating one, being aware of the correct dimensions will allow you to follow international standards.
-Tennis court floor, acrylic tennis floor, and tennis court surfacing all factor into play quality, but without the correct tennis court size, even top surfaces will fail to provide the best experience.
+Understanding tennis court dimensions is essential for players, coaches, and court builders.
+Whether you’re constructing a new court or renovating an old one, following the ITF-approved tennis court size and markings ensures professional-level play and consistency.
+But without the Standard tennis court size, even top surfaces will fail to provide the best experience.

 At Tennis Flooring, we provide high-quality tennis court resurfacing, tennis court painting, and tennis court flooring to keep professional-grade courts up to standard.
-In this article, we’ll cover all that you need to know about tennis court dimensions, important areas, regulations, and the importance of selecting the proper surfacing material.
+In this article, we’ll cover all that you need to know about tennis court dimensions, important areas, regulation tennis court, and the importance of selecting the proper surfacing material.

 Based on the International Tennis Federation (ITF), an ordinary tennis court is rectangular in shape and 23.77 meters (78 feet) long.
 The width depends on whether playing singles or doubles: